-The role of the IQA is to monitor and evaluate how assessors, Approved assessment centres and the BHS Education Team deliver assessments in practice in order to highlight areas of development and/or good practice.
-All IQAs must have the necessary occupational experience, BHS assessor experience and minimum equine qualifications of BHS Performance Coach BHSI or equivalent (where technical equestrian knowledge is required).
+The role of the IQA is to monitor and evaluate how assessors, Approved assessment centres and the BHS Education Team deliver assessments in practice to highlight areas of development and/or good practice.
+All IQAs must have the necessary occupational experience, BHS assessor experience and minimum equine qualifications of BHSI or equivalent (where technical equestrian knowledge is required).
 It is desirable for IQAs to hold internal quality assurance or internal verifier qualifications.